- iPhone tweeted about 1.3 times as much as Android but had 3 times the number of negative tweets

 - The Samsung Galaxy S8 scored the lowest percentage of negative and positive tweets

 What can Twitter teach us about smartphones?
-We analysed over 220,000 tweets about iPhones and Android phones, and used sentiment analysis software to find out which brand is actually winning over the masses.
+We analyzed over 220,000 tweets about iPhones and Android phones, and used sentiment analysis software to find out which brand is actually winning over the masses.

 For our first analysis, we collected 110,675 tweets containing “iPhone” or “Android” to calculate how people actually feel about major phone brands like Samsung, OnePlus, Pixel and Apple.
 Although the iPhone was tweeted about a third more than Android, proportionally it had three times the number of negative tweets – 26.7% compared to 8.4%.

 |Positive: negative ratio||3.9 : 1||1.2 : 1||2.7 : 1|